Indiana 4-H Ambassadors

 The vision of the Indiana 4-H Ambassador program is that every Indiana teen 4-H member will have the personal initiative, program resources, and leadership opportunities to be a positive role model and a vocal advocate for the 4-H program in our state.

-Indiana 4-H ambassador applications are now open through May 15
+Indiana 4-H ambassador applications will open in January

 application details: